AggelikiChal/AggelikiChal.github.io/_pages/publications.md

 - Eleni Bakali, Aggeliki Chalki, Petros Pantavos, Aris Pagourtzis, and Stathis Zachos. **Completeness results for counting problems with easy decision**.
 Proceedings of the  10th International Conference in Algorithms and Complexity, 2017. <A href="https://link.springer.com/chapter/10.1007/978-3-319-57586-5_6">link to paper</A>

-<h2> Preprints and submissions </h2>

-- Luca Aceto, Antonis Achilleos, Aggeliki Chalki, and Anna Ingólfsdóttir. **The complexity of deciding characteristic formulae in van Glabbeek's branching-time spectrum**.  accepted at <A href="https://csl2025.github.io/">CSL 2025</A>, <A href="https://arxiv.org/abs/2405.13697">link to arxiv</A>